melvanderwal/HA-Amber-Electric-Usage-Charts/README.md

  * substitute `amber_5min_usage_part2.yaml` and `charts_5min.yaml` if you are on Amber 5minute billing.

 #### Implementation
 To get it running, the only changes you should need to make are in the template sensors and the automation.
+If you are on **Amber Electric 5 minute billing intervals**, use the files which contain 5min in the filename.
+If you are on Amber 30 minute billing intervals, use the files without 5min in the filename.
 * Implement and test the template sensors first by adding `amber_usage.yaml` as a package and updating the code as described below.
   * Do whatever is required to have `inverter_import_power` and `inverter_export_power` return power as positive values in kW.
     * Start with a `correctionFactor` value of 1.